EricL521/Schmek/README.md

   - Can be upgraded to mose less of your snake upon use, or to have the lost snake become alive

 ## Setup
-Guide to get the game up and running locally.
-NOTE: Commands were written for linux
+Guide to get the game up and running locally

 **Prerequisites**
 - Node.js and npm ([installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))